ammunk/hpc/README.md

 The created folders and their location are easily accessible as [environment variables](#environment-variables).
-One thing to pay attention to is that Singularity based jobs needs additional folders than the virtual environment based ones.
+One thing to pay attention to is that Singularity based jobs needs additional folders compared to the virtual environment based jobs.
 For details see the [created folders](#created-folders).

 #### Important: